ALIRE-HES-SO/llm-sft-workshop/docs/usecase1.md

 ![Fine-tune](./images/use_case_1/fine_tune_light.png#only-light)
 ![Fine-tune](./images/use_case_1/fine_tune_dark.png#only-dark)

-!!! info "Note"

-    The fine-tuning process will take around 100 minutes.
-You don't need to wait for it to complete since we have already fine-tuned this model for you.
-This step is for teaching and explanation purposes only.
-Instructions on how to use this specific fine-tuned model will be offered in the [Deploy](#deploy) section.

 ??? question "A step back: what is happening?"

     The fine-tuning process is now running, and you are seeing periodic outputs of its progress.